 The Japanese holidays in Golden Week are:

-If one of the public holidays in Golden Week falls on a Sunday, then the next normal working day (either April 30 or May 6) will be a substitute holiday: in 2018, Shōwa Day fell on a Sunday, hence April 30 was a compensation holiday (振替休日 Furikae Kyūjitsu).
+If one of the public holidays in Golden Week falls on a Sunday, then the next regular working day (either April 30 or May 6) will be a substitute holiday: in 2018, Shōwa Day fell on a Sunday.
+Hence April 30 was a compensation holiday (振替休日 Furikae Kyūjitsu).

 - April 29: since 2007 renamed Shōwa no Hi (昭和の日, "Shōwa Day"), between 1989-2007 Midori no Hi (みどりの日, "Greenery Day'), before that the birthday of Emperor Hirohito (Shōwa Tenno),